Back to Blog

 This is the part that trips up most people.
 That 1kg bag seems like great value until Singapore's 80%+ humidity turns your protein into a rock-hard brick.

 Myprotein's packaging is basic — just a foil-lined paper bag with a zip seal that doesn't work well after the first few uses.
-Compare that to ON Gold Standard's thick plastic tub or ISO100's resealable pouch, and you'll see why I always transfer Myprotein to proper storage immediately.
+Compare that to ON Gold Standard's thick plastic tub or premium pouches and you'll see why I always transfer Myprotein to proper storage immediately.

-I use these airtight containers (~$25) — get one that holds at least 1.2kg to fit the full bag.
+I use airtight containers — get one that holds at least 1.2kg to fit the full bag.
 Throw in some silica gel packets if you're paranoid about moisture.
-Total additional cost: $30-35, but it'll save you from throwing away clumpy protein.
+The cost of containers is trivial against the cost of throwing away a clumpy 1kg bag.

 Another tip: don't store it in your kitchen if you can help it.
 The heat from cooking plus humidity is the worst combination.
 I keep mine in my bedroom wardrobe now — cooler and more stable environment.